AmeerKhan0987/repaiirwallah-web/README.md

 ## How can I deploy this project?

-Simply openrepaiir-wallah-web.netlify.app and click on Share -> Publish.
+Simply open http://repaiir-wallah-web.netlify.app and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?